qoherent/ria-hub-docs/docs/content/.Administration/customizing-gitea.md

 menu:
   sidebar:
     parent: "administration"
-    name: "Customizing Gitea"
+    name: "Customizing RIA Hub"
     identifier: "customizing-gitea"
     sidebar_position: 100
 ---

-# Customizing Gitea
+# Customizing RIA Hub

-Customizing Gitea is typically done using the `CustomPath` folder - by default this is the `custom` folder from the working directory (WorkPath), but may be different if your build has set this differently.
+Customizing RIA Hub is typically done using the `CustomPath` folder - by default this is the `custom` folder from the working directory (WorkPath), but may be different if your build has set this differently.
 This is the central place to override configuration settings, templates, etc. You can check the `CustomPath` using `gitea help`.
 You can also find